10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Our medical services revenue consists of capitation revenue under contracts with various payors.
 Under the typical capitation arrangement, we are entitled to PMPM fees to provide a defined range of healthcare services for MA health plan members through our contracted physician partners and affiliated PCPs.
 Such fees are typically based on a defined percentage of corresponding premium that payors receive from CMS.
 We recognize capitation revenue over the period eligible members are entitled to receive healthcare services.

-Medical services revenue constitutes substantially all of our total revenue for the three and nine months ended September 30, 2023 and 2022.
+Medical services revenue constitutes substantially all of our total revenue for the three and six months ended June 30, 2024 and 2023.

 Operating Expenses